Director: Thomas J. Montine, M.D., Ph.D.

 Thomas J. Montine, MD, PhD

-This Core provides administrative oversight for PANUC at our two institutions (see Core B) and facilitates interaction between PANUC and many local and national groups that support and advocate for individuals with Parkinson’s disease.
-Training and community engagement continue to be high priorities for PANUC.
-Over the last year, PANUC investigators have led or contributed to two dozen training sessions, seven clinical or research fellows utilizing PANUC resources, and 30 community events.
+This Core provides administrative oversight for the Pacific Udall Center at our all three institutions and facilitates interaction between our Center and the many regional and national groups that support and advocate for individuals with Parkinson’s disease.
+Training and community engagement continue to be high priorities.
+Over the last year, Pacific Udall Center investigators have led or contributed to dozens of training sessions, opportunities for multiple clinical or research fellows utilizing Center resources, and over 25 community events.

 Core B: Clinical Core

 The National Institutes of Health (NIH) estimates that over a half million people in the United States suffer from Parkinson’s disease, causing untold suffering to patients as well as their caregivers and other loved ones.
 The physical, emotional, and societal costs of Parkinson's disease will increase over the coming decades as more of us live longer; in fact, the number of patients with Parkinson’s disease is expected to double in the United States by the year 2030 unless we find safe and effective means to cure, delay onset, or slow progression of this disease.
-Cognitive impairment is a common feature of Parkinson’s disease that is disabling for patients and challenging to caregivers.
-Our center is focused on the clear imperative to find better tools for diagnosis and better ways to treat cognitive impairment in patients with Parkinson’s disease.
+Cognitive impairment is a common feature of Parkinson’s disease that is disabling for patients, challenging to caregivers, and costly to health care systems.
+Our Center is focused on the clear imperative to find better tools for diagnosis and better ways to treat cognitive impairment in patients with Parkinson’s disease.